-After this I had to wait for a few long months until I learned in what city I’ll be placed in and who my host family will be.
-This uncertainty was SO hard, because I had no idea what part of America I’d be living in, what my family would be like, whether I’d be living in a city or a rural area…
+I had to wait for a few months until I learned what city I’ll be placed in and who my host family will be.
+This uncertainty was driving me crazy.
+I had no idea what part of America I’d be living in, what my family would be like, whether I’d be living in a city or a rural area…

-I was lucky to have an awesome host family that I clicked with right away and got along really well.
+I was lucky to have a host family that I clicked with right away.
+They are amazing and we get along great to this very day.
 They were always there for me.
-I’ve made amazing memories with them, my favorite being the phenomenal trips to Florida and New York City.
-My host family, with whom I’m still in touch with, is one of the main reasons why my exchange year was such a positive and unforgettable experience.
+I’ve made amazing memories with them, my favorite being our trips to Florida and New York City.
+My host family is one of the main reasons why my exchange year was an unforgettable experience.

 Going home: the end or the beginning?